She posted online about a suicide pact. Now Gig Harbor authorities are trying to dispel the rumor

 The Peninsula School District also responded to the public on Twitter and Facebook, stating it was looking into the issue and talking with students.

-The initial post was on the Gig Harbor's Most Wanted — Town Talk! private Facebook group on Wednesday night and on Key Peninsula, Washington, another private Facebook group with almost 7,000 members.
+The initial post was on the Gig Harbor's Most Wanted — Town Talk! private Facebook group on June 20 and on Key Peninsula, Washington, another private Facebook group with almost 7,000 members.

 "CHILDREN are COMMITTING suicide in Gig Harbor and surrounding areas," the post states "...
 Today 12 young people attempted to take their lives — some succeeded and some did not!"